unattended-backpack/monorepo/packages/contracts-bedrock/README.md

 OP Stack smart contracts are designed to utilize a single, consistent Solidity version.
 Please refer to [SOLIDITY_UPGRADES.md](./meta/SOLIDITY_UPGRADES.md) to understand the process for updating to newer Solidity versions.

+### Frozen Code

+From time to time we need to ensure that certain files remain frozen, as they may be under audit or a large PR is in the works and we wish to avoid a large rebase.
+In order to enforce this, a hardcoded list of contracts is stored in `./scripts/checks/check-frozen-files.sh`.
+Any change which affects the resulting init or source code of a contract which is not allowed to be modified will prevent merging to the `develop` branch.

+In order to remove a file from the freeze it must be removed from the check file.

 ## Deployment